Armaan Ebrahim: Career

-In the 2016 season of Lamborghini Super Trofeo Asia Series he raced for team Dilango Racing with Dilantha Malagamuva.
+In the 2016 season of Lamborghini Super Trofeo Asia Series, Ebrahim raced for team Dilango Racing with Dilantha Malagamuva.
 He won in the Pro-Am Class championship and finished fourth overall.

 In 2017, Ebrahim stepped up to the Pro class with FFF Racing Team, partnering British racing driver Jack Bartholomew.
-For the 2018, season he competed with team Team Top Speed partnering with rookie Anindith Reddy.
+For the 2018 season, he competed with team Team Top Speed partnering with rookie Anindith Reddy.
 The duo managed to take a second place finish in their very first outing at Sepang.

 X1 Racing

 In 2019, with fellow Indian driver, Aditya Patel, Ebrahim created the X1 Racing League, the world's first professional franchise-based motorsport league.